-World class live music, mouthwatering cuisine, stunning Hill Country scenery and unbeatable golf courses.
-While Austin is mostly known for its rich culture, food and natural settings, the golf scene has recently become one of our many gems.
-Whether you’re an experienced golfer who wants to play on a premier U.S. golf course, or you're just looking to play a casual round with friends, Austin has the amenities and courses to make every golfer to feel like a pro.
+Austin is known for its world class live music, mouthwatering cuisine and stunning natural settings, but our golf scene is one of the city's lesser known gems.
+Whether you’re an experienced golfer who wants to play a premier U.S. golf course, or you're just looking to play a casual round with friends, Austin has the amenities and courses to make every golfer feel like a pro.

 Credit Andy Mahr.

-Take a short drive into the Texas Hill Country to Falconhead Golf Club, one of the most prestigious clubs around!
+Take a short drive into the Texas Hill Country to Falconhead Golf Club, one of the area’s premier courses located near the Lakeway Resort and Spa.
 The well manicured grass and lush scenery is just an added bonus to the well designed golf course.
-Grab a smoothie from nearby Juiceland before an early tee-time, and reward yourself for a great round on the way home with a delicious meal from Jack Allen’s Kitchen.
+Grab a smoothie from nearby Juiceland before an early tee-time, and reward yourself for a great round on the way home with a delicious meal from Shore Raw Bar & Grill.

-If you want to stay closer to the heart of downtown and play on the most historic golf course in Austin, come play at Lions Municipal Course in West Austin.
+If you want to stay closer to the heart of downtown and play on the most historic golf course in Austin (established in 1924), come play at Lions Municipal Course in West Austin.
 Affectionately nicknamed “Lions Muny,” this fan favorite is the oldest public course in the city.
-Begin your day with a beautiful view of Lake Austin and coffee from Mozart’s Coffee Roasters.
-A great morning of golf has to be celebrated with an iconic meal at Hula Hut.
+Pro-tip: tee times are coveted at Lions Municipal.
+Book in advance when weekend tees go on sale each Tuesday morning.
+Wake up early and begin your day with a beautiful view of Lake Austin and coffee from Mozart’s Coffee Roasters.
+After your 18 holes, celebrate a morning full of birdies with a late lunch at Tumble22.

-There is so much to do in Austin, and if you want to play a quick round of golf then see some sights on a time crunch, the Harvey Penick Golf Campus is the place to be.
-Not only is it a great value for a PGA Tour-designed course, it is also conveniently located less than 10 miles from East Austin, Downtown Austin, The University of Texas, and Austin-Bergstrom International Airport.
-A fun feature this course has is “footgolf,” which is essentially golf played with a soccer ball.
-HPGC also has a variety of lesson options for adults and kids, so everyone can improve their game in a fun environment.
+There is so much to do in Austin, and if you want to play a quick round of golf then see some sights on a time crunch, the Harvey Penick Golf Campus (HPGC) is the place to be.
+Not only is it a great value for a PGA Tour-designed course, it is also conveniently located less than 10 miles from East Austin, Downtown Austin, The University of Texas and the Austin-Bergstrom International Airport.
+The campus also features a footgolf course, which is essentially golf played with a soccer ball.
+HPGC also offers lessons for adults and kids, so everyone can improve their game in a fun environment.

 After playing a round at Harvey Penick, spend the afternoon in East Austin's Mueller neighborhood.
 Cool down with a frozen treat from Lick Honest Ice Creams, a cold beer and bar bites from BD Riley's Irish Pub, or relax on the patio with ranch to table fare at Contigo.